SvanReilly/SvanReilly/README.md

 ### Projects

 - I'm passionate about creating kinda exciting and innovative projects.
-In my free time I'm mainly focused on my own videogame project (Lifetime project just for amusements.)
+In my free time I'm mainly focused on my own videogame project (Very long-term project just for amusement.)

 - Feel free to explore my GitHub repositories to see my work and learning process 'til now.